 Spooky season is here, and Halloween is just around the corner.
 You’ve got your costumes on lock.
 You have a trick-or-treating plan of attack.
-All that’s left now is some good old-fashioned pumpkin carving.
+All that’s left now is some good old-fashioned pumpkin carving stencil fun.

-Maybe you’ve had your jack-o-lantern design in mind for days.
-Maybe you’re more of a go-with-the-flow carver and plan to ideate on the fly.
-Or maybe you like to take a more measured approach with the aid of some pumpkin carving templates.
-One thing’s for sure: so long as you’re having fun, there’s no wrong way to carve a pumpkin.
+Maybe you’ve had your favorite jack-o-lantern design in mind for days.
+Maybe you’re more of a go-with-the-flow carver who plans to try different designs on the fly.
+Or maybe you like to take a more measured approach with the best Halloween pumpkin stencil designs out there.
+One thing’s for sure when you add fun decor touches to your porch: Whether you carve a scary face with glowing eyes or give your pumpkin a simple smile, there’s no wrong way to show off your creativity this fall.

-If you’re seeking inspiration, check out these free pumpkin stencils and pumpkin carving tips to create your very own gorgeous gourds.
+If you’re seeking inspiration, check out these easy and free jack-o-lantern stencils and pumpkin carving tips to create your very own gorgeous gourds.

 Free Jack-o-Lantern Patterns